wechuli/testing_deep_dive/intro-to-software-testing.md

 - **corner cases** - also called **pathological** refer to situations where multiple things go wrong at the same time, or where a value is put, to put it bluntly, ridiculously out of range from what is expected.

+## Success Cases and Failure Cases

+When discussing test cases, there are two kinds of output that one would expect from a given test.
+First, there may be a **success case** (also called a **positive test case**); that is, the case returns an expected result given the input given to it.
+In general, tests following the happy path of what a user would normally do should be success cases.

+**Failure cases** also called negative test cases are cases in which we expect the system to "fail" for some reason, such as attempting to write to a read-only disk, getting the square root of a negative number, or attempting to add an invalid username to a system.
+In failure cases, instead of returning a correct result, the system will do… something else.
+What this “something else” is will vary from test to test, and with what kind of functionality is being tested.
+Some examples might be returning an error code or default value, throwing an exception, shutting the system down, or simply logging the error to a log file or stderr.

+## Black-,White-, and Grey-Box Testing

+There are various ways of testing a system, each of which has benefits and drawbacks.

+- Perhaps the easiest kind of testing to understand is `black-box testing`.
+In black-box testing, the tester has no knowledge of the internal workings of the system and accesses the system, as a user would.
+In other words, the tester does not know about what database is in use, what classes exist, or even what language the program is written in.
+Instead, testing occurs as if the tester were an ordinary user of the software.
+The black-box tester focuses on whether or not the system under test operates as expected from the user's point of view and is free from user facing defects.
+- The opposite of black-box testing is white-box testing.
+Here, the tester has intimate knowledge of the codebase and directly tests the code itself.
+White-box tests can test individual functions of the code, often looking at much more granular specs of the system than black-box tests.
+White-box tests access the code as code - checking that return values from functions are correct, ensuring that objects are instantiated properly - instead of looking at the system from a user's perspective.
+- **Grey-box testing**, as its name implies, is a hybrid approach between white and black-box testing.Grey-box testing involves accessing the system as a user (as a black-box tester would do), but with knowledge of the codebase and system (as a white-box tester would have).
+Using this knowledge, the grey-box tester can write more focused black-box tests.